Skip to main content

 Build community and solidarity

-Peace Connect will create an inclusive space for peacebuilders from diverse backgrounds to come together and share experiences.
-Through curated and open-space sessions, we will facilitate meaningful networking opportunities, helping to build a united, global community of peacebuilders.
+Peace Connect 2025 aimed to create an inclusive space for peacebuilders from diverse backgrounds to come together and share experiences.
+Through curated and open-space sessions, we wanted to facilitate meaningful networking opportunities, helping to build a united, global community of peacebuilders.

 Elevate the peacebuilding sector

-Peace Connect will elevate local peacebuilding efforts, which are often overlooked by the international community.
+Peace Connect 2025 aimed to elevate local peacebuilding efforts, which are often overlooked by the international community.

 Facilitate collaborative action and analysis

-By bringing together peacebuilders from conflict areas across the world, Peace Connect will create space for peacebuilders to engage in strategic conversations, explore solutions and strengthen collective efforts.
+By bringing together peacebuilders from conflict areas across the world, Peace Connect 2025 created space for peacebuilders to engage in strategic conversations, explore solutions and strengthen collective efforts.

 Make space to learn and reflect

-This gathering isn’t just about networking; it’s about learning.
+This gathering wasn’t just about networking; it was about learning.

-Hear from thought leaders and local practitioners as they share insights on the most pressing challenges in peacebuilding today.
-Together, we will reflect on new ideas, solutions, and opportunities for collective action.
+We heard from thought leaders and local practitioners, who shared insights on the most pressing challenges in peacebuilding today.
+Together, we reflected on new ideas, solutions, and opportunities for collective action.

 Forge powerful alliances

-Peace Connect will bring together established networks such as UNOY, GPPAC, ICAN, and #ShiftThePower, fostering collaboration across these movements.
-Participate in sessions curated by these networks to tackle key themes, including funding, tech, gender, youth, peace and security.
+Peace Connect 2025 brought together established networks such as UNOY, GPPAC, ICAN, and #ShiftThePower, fostering collaboration across these movements.
+Sessions curated by these networks tackled key themes, including funding, tech, gender, youth, peace and security.

 Focus on mental health and self-care

 Peacebuilding is difficult and demanding work, and peacebuilders can face mental health challenges as a result.
-Peace Connect will offer self-care practices, resilience-building strategies, and psychological well-being support.
-We will create a space where peacebuilders can rest and recharge.
+Peace Connect 2025 offered self-care practices, resilience-building strategies, and psychological well-being support, including a quiet space for peacebuilders to rest and recharge.

 The Global Advisory Group